-- We generated over $85 million in grants and other monies to fund research in collaborative systems, artificial intelligence, data management and decision making behavior.
+- We have generated more than $150 million in grants and other monies to fund research in collaborative systems, artificial intelligence, data management and decision making behavior.

 - We have educated over 200 doctoral students, over 1,500 Master's in MIS students and over 4,000 undergraduate MIS majors.

 - We have been a pioneer in establishing the first MIS curriculum in collaboration with Association of Computing Machinery (ACM) and other schools.